FIFA 14: Reception

 FIFA 14 received primarily positive reviews across all platforms.
 The iOS version holds aggregate scores of 78.80% on GameRankings, based on ten reviews, and 81 out of 100 on Metacritic, based on sixteen reviews.
 The PC version holds scores of 82.67%, based on three reviews, and 87 out of 100, based on six reviews, the PlayStation 3 version holds scores of 86.16%, based on 22 reviews, and 86 out of 100, based on 37 reviews, the PlayStation 4 version holds scores of 87.92%, based on nineteen reviews, and 87 out of 100, based on 26 reviews, the Xbox 360 version holds scores of 82.74%, based on 23 reviews, and 84 out of 100, based on 41 reviews and the Xbox One version holds scores of 89.92%, based on twelve reviews, and 88 out of 100, based on 22 reviews.

 Richard Moss of MacLife gave the iOS version 4 out of 5, saying "FIFA 14 feels more at home on iOS than any of its forebears, thanks to a deep-but-approachable Ultimate Team mode and a similarly layered gesture-driven control scheme."
-Pocket Gamer's Jon Mundy scored the game 7 out of 10, calling it "A typically polished footy game with a surprisingly generous freemium model.
+Pocket Gamers Jon Mundy scored the game 7 out of 10, calling it "A typically polished footy game with a surprisingly generous freemium model.
 But EA needs to improve the way it plays touchscreen football if it's to keep the paying punters happy for FIFA 15."

-Eurogamer's Tom Bramwell scored the PlayStation 3 version 8 out of 10, writing "FIFA 14 has plenty of substance—enough that you can play it for 12 months without growing too bored of it."
-Game Informer's Matthew Kato scored it 8.75 out of 10, arguing that "FIFA 14 adds just enough to stay one step ahead of stagnation, and remains hard to put down."
-GameSpot's Mark Walton scored it 8 out of 10, writing "Despite the lack of a defining new feature to attach itself to, FIFA 14 is far more than the sum of its parts.
+Eurogamers Tom Bramwell scored the PlayStation 3 version 8 out of 10, writing "FIFA 14 has plenty of substance—enough that you can play it for 12 months without growing too bored of it."
+Game Informers Matthew Kato scored it 8.75 out of 10, arguing that "FIFA 14 adds just enough to stay one step ahead of stagnation, and remains hard to put down."
+GameSpots Mark Walton scored it 8 out of 10, writing "Despite the lack of a defining new feature to attach itself to, FIFA 14 is far more than the sum of its parts.
 It's a fundamentally different experience to last year's game, and an entertaining one at that, moving the series ever closer to the realism it so proudly strives for."
-IGN's Daniel Krupa scored the PC, PlayStation 3 and Xbox 360 versions 8 out of 10, writing "FIFA 14 isn't a major landmark for the series in terms of innovation.
+IGNs Daniel Krupa scored the PC, PlayStation 3 and Xbox 360 versions 8 out of 10, writing "FIFA 14 isn't a major landmark for the series in terms of innovation.
 Unlike recent iterations, it doesn't ask you to relearn key skills.
 But the changes have made FIFA more attacking, fun, welcoming, and attractive, and ultimately it's a stronger experience."
 PlayStation Official Magazines Ben Wilson scored it 9 out of 10, writing "Whatever your thoughts on annual sports games, you really mustn't miss this one."